 We are excited to welcome audiences back to Canada’s Centre for Geography and Exploration for in-person talks.
 Upcoming events will be posted here.
 Unless otherwise specified, all events will take place at 50 Sussex Drive in Ottawa.

 Admission for this event is pay-what-you-can.
-Your donation helps the Royal Canadian Geographical Society deliver more insightful public programming like this!
+Your donation helps the Society to offer more insightful public programming like this!